platformsh/platformsh-docs/src/overview/pricing.md

 All Platform.sh plans support multiple applications in a single cluster but they all share the global resource of the cluster.

-The resources of a **Standard plan are not sufficient to run more then one application** in the same cluster if there is also a MySQL database as a service.
+The resources of a **Standard plan are not sufficient to run more than one application** in the same cluster if there is also a MySQL database as a service.
 So useful multi-apps start at Medium.

 A Medium plan for example can support 3 Apps with a MySQL Instance and a Redis instance.